 - Go in for a vendor who has a steady disaster recovery plan in place.

 - A good vendor has a proper risk management plan and puts their vast knowledge and experience to contain and mitigate the problem.

 9) What is the quality assurance procedure like?

-How Quality Assurance is vital to different industries in 2022 is no secret.
+How Software Quality Assurance Services is vital to different industries in 2022 is no secret.
 During software development, quality assurance teams come up with rules and standards after continuous testing to ensure the software’s quality meets the client’s requirements.